astrowander/acmb/README.md

 # What is it?
-acmb is an open-source cross-platform software for astronomical photographic image manipulation.
+Tne name "acmb" is a reduction from "AstroCombiner". acmb is an open-source cross-platform software for astronomical photographic image manipulation.
 ## Building instructions
 ### Download sources from GitHub
 ```sh